Rod Blagojevich: The Daily Show appearances

-During early February 2006, Blagojevich appeared on The Daily Show to discuss the governor’s executive order that pharmacists must dispense any drugs for which a customer had a valid prescription, including birth control pills and Plan B. This measure was being challenged on the show by state legislator Ron Stephens from Greenville, Illinois.
+In February 2006, Blagojevich appeared on The Daily Show to discuss the governor's executive order that pharmacists must dispense any drugs for which a customer had a valid prescription, including birth control pills and Plan B. This measure was being challenged on the show by state legislator Ron Stephens from Greenville, Illinois.
 Blagojevich was interviewed by Jason Jones, who repeatedly pretended to be unable to pronounce Blagojevich's name and simply called him "Governor Smith".
 At one point in the interview, Jones, who was acting as if he were against the governor's order, told him, "I'll be in charge of what my listeners hear."
 This prompted Blagojevich to turn to the camera and ask, "Is he teasing me or is that legit?"
 Two weeks after the interview, Blagojevich said that he was unaware of the nature of the show.
 Stephens said he knew beforehand that the show was a comedy show: "I thought the governor was hip enough that he would have known that, too."

 Stephens later said, "With all due respect to the governor, he knew it was a comedy show.
 It's general knowledge for people under 90 years of age.
 It was when he came off looking so silly that he said he thought it was a regular news program.
 Even assuming he didn't know about it beforehand, we had to sign a release before the interview."

-Blagojevich made another appearance on The Daily Show on August 23, 2010, after his removal from office.
+Blagojevich made another appearance on The Daily Show on August 23, 2010, after his first criminal trial, which ended in a mistrial.
 During his time on the show, he vehemently defended himself against host Jon Stewart's critique of things that he had previously said on the show.
-Stewart focused on how Blagojevich had expressed a great desire to tell his side in court, but then did not.
-Stewart attempted to get a promise that next time, Blagojevich would testify.
+Stewart criticized Blagojevich for expressing a great desire to tell his side in court, but then not doing so.
+Stewart attempted to get a promise that Blagojevich would testify at his retrial.
 Stewart also focused on Blagojevich's previous statement to him, that if one heard the famous "effing golden" statement in context, it would be seen as innocent.
-Stewart played the additional recording, and asked him how that sounded any different.
-The former governor had no concrete answers.
+Stewart then played the additional recording, and asked him how that sounded any different; Blagojevich was unable to answer.